What is electronic warfare?

 “In short, it is about detecting or disturbing electromagnetic emissions, typically a radar emission or communication signal.
 For example, it can be used to protect an aircraft, helicopter, or ship from radar- or infrared-guided missiles”, says Hampus Delin, head of strategy and portfolio within Saab’s business unit Electronic Warfare Systems.
 “It can be used for protection when you go into harm’s way, or to take offensive measures during a military or grey zone conflict, or to get situational awareness in peacetime.”

 Saab offers electronic warfare solutions not only for aircraft but also for ships and land-based systems such as ground based air defence (GBAD) solutions.
 This article explores the background to Saab’s and Sweden’s achievements within this field.

 Electronic warfare has evolved significantly over the years, and large investments has been made in technology.
 Saab’s experience within electronic warfare goes back more than 50 years.
 The need to protect fighters from air-to-air missiles or ground based air defence was the main reason for this development.
 Early systems include the attack and reconnaissance aircraft Saab 32 Lansen could be equipped with chaff dispensers used against the opponents’ radar.
 The Saab 37 Viggen could be equipped with an electronic warfare system and flare dispensers to protect it from missiles with infrared seekers.
-Chaffs and flares confuse the attackers’ systems, working as decoys to divert the attacking robots from the aircraft.
+Chaffs and flares confuse the attackers’ systems, working as decoys to divert the attacking missiles from the aircraft.

 1. Sweden and the Cold War